Hiking Hocking Hills, Ohio Best Trails and Top Tips

 • Loop Trail Distance: 1 mile

-• Loop Trail Time: 1 hour (including time for exploring the cave)
+• Time: 1 hour (including time for exploring the cave)

 • Bathrooms: Vault Toilets at both parking lots

 The Rock House cave stretches 200 feet and has a 25-foot-tall ceiling.
-Visitors are free to explore the interior of the cave, which is illuminated by sunlight that filters through the ‘windows.’
-(But we still recommend bringing a flashlight, as the floors are uneven in places.)
+Visitors are free to explore the interior of the cave, which is illuminated by sunlight that filters through the ‘windows’.
+We still recommend bringing a flashlight, as the ground is uneven in places.

 Rock House Hiking Trail Route